 Here are three other realizations that came out of my estate planning session all of you should probably follow.
 I already paid the lawyer thousands of dollars in fees, so you might as well take advantage of my feedback.

-The average life expectancy for those born in 2018 in the United States is 76 for males and 81 for females.
-Although we are living longer, you’ll soon find out that life is not nearly as long as you want it to be.
-At my age, I’ll be damned if I waste a single day doing something I don’t absolutely want to do.
+The average life expectancy for those born in 2018 in the US is 76 for males and 81 for females.
+Although we are living longer, life is not nearly as long as you want it to be.
+At my age, I'll be damned if I waste a single day doing something I don't absolutely want to do.